Planning software implementation in a home care business

 1. What’s your big reason for wanting new software?

-The reasons behind wanting a new piece of software usually falls into a couple of camps.
+The reasons behind wanting a new piece of software usually fall into a couple of camps.

 The first is you’re trying to improve a process within your business and you think a piece of software could help.
 You might be doing things quite manually at the moment – perhaps relying on paper notes, Outlook calendars or lots of Excel spreadsheets.
 Alternatively, your business might have experienced recent growth or is seeing an increasing need or demand that you need a new process to address.